phiil-92/ssh-manager/README.md

 Open the App on: http://server-ip:3000

+> [!NOTE]
-### I made this as a tool for myself to use in my homelab using claude, use at your own discretion.
+> I made this as a tool for myself to use in my homelab using claude, use at your own discretion.